parasraut21/MIT_TEAM_22_EX/Readme.md

-# Currency Data Application with ChatGPT
+# Currency Data Application

 This project is a full-stack web application built with React for the frontend, Node.js for the backend, and MySQL for data storage.
-The application focuses on currency data management and includes integration with ChatGPT for additional features.
+The application focuses on currency data management

 ## Features